8.3 Allegations Against Persons who Work with Children

 - Consideration by an employer of disciplinary action in respect of the individual.

-All allegations within this procedure that come to the employer’s attention should be notified to the Local Authority Designated Officer (LADO) within one working day.
+All allegations within this procedure that come to the employer’s attention should be notified to the Local Authority Designated Officer (LADO) within one working day by completing the LADO form from the NSCB website.

 Contact with the LADO needs to be made before any contact is made either with the person subject to the allegation or the child and parent/carer.
 This is to ensure that the correct action is taken which will not impede the disciplinary or investigative processes.

-The LADO will discuss the matter with the Senior Manager and where necessary obtain further details of the allegation and the circumstances in which it was made.
+The LADO will discuss the matter with the employer and where necessary obtain further details of the allegation and the circumstances in which it was made.

-The Police should be consulted, in any case where a criminal offence may have been committed, as soon as practicable.
-The Strategy discussion with the MASH should be undertaken to ensure that any live safeguarding or investigative procedures are implemented.
+The Police should be consulted, in any case where a criminal offence may have been committed or where the parent wishes for the allegation to be reported to the Police, as soon as practicable.
+The Multi-Agency LADO discussion with the MASH should be undertaken to ensure that any live safeguarding or investigative procedures are implemented.

-If there is reasonable cause to suspect that a child is suffering or is likely to suffer Significant Harm, the LADO will immediately refer the matter to Norfolk Multi-Agency Safeguarding Hub (MASH) to arrange for a strategy discussion. to take place.
+If there is reasonable cause to suspect that a child is suffering or is likely to suffer Significant Harm, the responsible person or employer will immediately refer the concerns around the child to Norfolk Multi-Agency Safeguarding Hub (MASH), and at the same time refer to the LADO Service in order for the matters around the adult of concern to be dealt with.
+Wherever possible the LADO should be included in the Section 47 strategy discussion in order to consider whether the person of concern meets the LADO criteria.

-In any case where there is a Section 47 Joint Investigation or a live Police investigation the Police should be represented at the LADO strategy meeting.
+In any case where there is a Section 47 Joint Investigation or a live Police investigation the Police should be represented at the initial Multi-Agency LADO meeting.

 In other cases the Police should be consulted pre or post meeting as appropriate on any identified criminal concern.

-In the event of a Strategy Meeting being held, then this should be convened as soon as possible and include the LADO (usually as chair) and the Senior Manager (see below – Section 5, Strategy Meeting).
+In the event of a Multi-Agency LADO Meeting being held, then this should be convened as soon as possible and include the LADO (usually as chair) and the Senior Manager.

-Wherever possible, a strategy discussion should take the form of a meeting, but on occasions a telephone discussion may be justified.
-The LADO will need to ensure that the relevant people are invited to a Strategy Meeting and any follow up meetings to ensure that the full scope of the enquiry can be effectively addressed.
+Wherever possible, a Multi-Agency LADO discussion should take the form of a meeting, but on occasions a telephone discussion may be justified.
+The LADO will need to ensure that the relevant people are invited to a Multi-Agency LADO Meeting and any follow up meetings to ensure that the full scope of the enquiry can be effectively addressed.

 The following is a list of possible participants (anyone implicated or potentially implicated in the allegation should not be involved):